Is it illegal to sleep in my car?

 Don’t sleep in your car if you’re drunk

 Be aware that this rule also applies if you’re sleeping in your motorhome and end up over the limit.
-It shouldn’t be a problem if you’re parked in a private campsite, but if you’re hoping to spend the night in a pub car park after a boozy evening, you’re at risk of being charged.
+If you’re parked in a private campsite, you should be fine.
+But if you’re hoping to spend the night in a pub car park after a boozy evening, you’re at risk of being charged.

 Read our information about drink driving.